 Greetings!
 I created this blog to provide information about various projects and to promote my book, Building a Small Cable Suspension Bridge with the Cable Locking System.
-I am also publishing a new book in 2018, Building a Wood-Frame Panelized Yurt.
+(I am also publishing a new book in 2018, Building a Wood-Framed Panelized Yurt).
 You can read book ordering information below.
-I have included several posts on this blog that are clips from the book as well as additional information, such as a complete materials price list.
+I have included several posts on this blog that are clips from the bridge book as well as additional information, such as a complete materials price list.
 I have also posted several posts about our yurt project, including a materials price list plus floor, and roof plans.

 If you have specific questions about your project, feel free to email me, but I’ll be honest: as stated in the book, I am not an engineer.
 I will not make specific recommendations for your particular bridge project.
 Bridge designs are all site-specific and all kinds of factors must be considered before installing a structure such as this one.
 But that said, I do like to share ideas and hear yours.
 I can be reached at marvinad.mad (at) gmail (dot) com.
 I don’t always answer very quickly, but I try to answer eventually.